Usheninte/idea_allbuying/portfolio.md

 permalink: /portfolio/
 ---

-Hi there, I am Usheninte, a software developer interested in Innovation, the Arts and Entrepreneurship.
+Hi there, I am Usheninte, a software developer interested in **Innovation**, the **Arts** and **Entrepreneurship**.
 I believe big dreams, are pushed by and executed with big ideas.
 Everyone has a dream - you do too.
 Tell me your dream, and leave the heavy tech lifting to me.
 All we need, to make the world a more beautiful place, is an idea!

+* * *
 #### STACK

-Tools & Tech | Languages
+_Tools & Tech_ | _Languages_
 ------------ | ---------
 Github | JavaScript(ES6)
 WordPress | HTML/CSS/SCSS